 Minoxidil and alcohol are safe to be taken together.
 There is no known minoxidil and alcohol interaction.
 Drinking on minoxidil should be OK as long as your doctor approves and you drink a moderate amount!

-If you're using oral minoxidil (Loniten), be aware that simultaneous alcohol use can adversely lower your blood pressure.
+If you're using oral minoxidil, be aware that simultaneous alcohol use can adversely lower your blood pressure.